Think Zinc – a most important mineral for your child

 Zinc is also needed to eliminate toxins from our bodies.
 You need 4-6 molecules of zinc to get rid of one molecule of a toxin, whether that be lead (from your outdoor paint dust), mercury from the tuna sandwich you had for lunch or an orange lolly (with the artificial colouring E102 which just like other toxic chemicals needs zinc to be excreted).
-So next time your child melts down after having a bright orange drink: think zinc.
-His levels just dropped abruptly because his body is working hard on getting rid of a poison.
+So next time your child melts down after having a bright orange drink think zinc.
+His levels just dropped abruptly because his body is working hard on getting rid of the poison.
 If your child had had adequate zinc stores to begin with and no genetic variations that make him more susceptible to low zinc levels, his or her reaction may not have been so intense.

 If your child is irritable or gets sick frequently, you may want to have his or her zinc level checked.
-White spots on the nails are a tell-tale sign of low stores of zinc.
+White spots on the nails are a telltale sign of low stores of zinc.
 Some people use a taste test – you swish a zinc solution in your mouth and if you are low in zinc you cannot taste it (because your taste buds do not work properly); if you have good zinc levels and hence healthy taste buds, you spit out the awful brew immediately.
 For a more accurate assessment get a blood test (plasma zinc or red blood cell mineral analysis are considered the most useful).

 My preferred source of all nutrients is of course real food.
 Unfortunately, there are not many foods that are rich in zinc in Australia and New Zealand.
 Oysters are an exception, but they are also high in salmonella and therefore not a great option, especially for children who already struggle with a weak immune system.

 All good multivitamins/multiminerals contain zinc – and that is a good start for treatment, as you are unlikely to overdose on such a small dose.
 If bigger doses are needed, supplement under the guidance of a nutritionally trained doctor, nutritionist, or naturopath – start with a small dose and slowly increase to the prescribed one.
-Retest the level every few months as it is possible to overdose.
+Retest the level every few months, as it is possible to overdose.
 The first symptom of too much zinc is usually nausea; it can also lead to anaemia due to the copper falling too low.

-So in summary:
+So in Summary:

-If your child gets sick often, is irritable, has poor skin healing or acne or is a picky eater – get him or her checked out by a nutritionally trained health practitioner.
+If your child gets sick often, is irritable, has poor skin healing or acne or is a picky eater – get him or her checked out by a nutritionally trained healthcare practitioner.
 The answer may be simple.
 Think zinc!

 Dr Leila Masson is an integrative paediatrician in Bondi Beach and the author of “Children’s Health A-Z for New Zealand Parents”.
 A book packed with information on how to raise healthy children and treating their illnesses naturally, quickly and effectively.
 The book is just as useful for Australian parents and families around the world as for those in NZ.

-Briefel RR et al. Zinc Intake of the U.S. Population: Findings form the Third National Health and Nutrition Examination Survey, 1988-1994.
+Briefel RR et al. Zinc Intake of the U.S. Population: Findings from the Third National Health and Nutrition Examination Survey, 1988-1994.
 J Nutr.
 130: 1367S-1373S (2000)

 Javadmoosavi et al. Comparison of the serum concentration of zinc in patients with bronchiectasis and control group.
 Iran Red Crescent Med J. 2013 Jul;15(7):587-9. doi: 10.5812/ircmj.7735.
 Epub 2013 Jul 5.